microsoft/datashaper/javascript/react-hooks/docs/react-hooks.api.md

 // @public (undocumented)
 export function useLeftColumn(step: Step<JoinArgs>): string | undefined;

+// Warning: (ae-missing-release-tag) "useLoadTable" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function useLoadTable(id: string | undefined, table?: ColumnTable, builder?: GraphManager): ColumnTable | undefined;

 // Warning: (ae-missing-release-tag) "useRightColumn" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)